DalphinLoser/CustomPackages/README.md

    - Remember to include your GitHub username and personal access token when configuring the source.

 ## Usage Guidelines
+1. **Input URLs for Package Creation**: Enter the URL(s) as input to the GitHub Action named "create-package-github".
-1. **Link Selection**: Copy the direct link to the desired file in the release, or use the URL of the main GitHub repository page.
+   - For single package creation, input the direct link to the desired file in the release, or use the URL of the main GitHub repository page.
+   - For creating multiple packages at once, enter a space-separated list of URLs.
-   - *Note*: If you don't specify an asset, the program selects the first supported file type available in the release.
+   - *Note*: If you don't specify an asset for a URL, the program selects the first supported file type available in the release.
-2. **Automatic Processing**: Once the link is provided, the program takes over.
-It automatically creates the package and will continue to check for updates periodically.
+2. **Automatic Processing**: Once the URL(s) are provided, the program takes over.
+It automatically creates the package(s) and will continue to check for updates periodically.

 #### Example
-- To package a release from `https://github.com/exampleuser/exampleproject`, simply input this URL.
+- To package a single release from `https://github.com/exampleuser/exampleproject`, simply input this URL.
 The program will identify the latest release, select the appropriate file, create the package, and monitor for future updates.
+- To create multiple packages, enter URLs like `https://github.com/user1/project1 https://github.com/user2/project2`.
+Each project will be processed in parallel.